Unity-Technologies/com.unity.multiplayer.docs/docs/learn/bossroom/architecture.md

 #### `NetworkedMessageChannel`

 With in-process messaging, Boss Room implements the `NetworkedMessageChannel`, which uses the same API, but allows for sending data between peers.
-Boss Room implements the Netcode synchronization for these using custom NGO messaging, which serves as a useful synchronization primitive in the codebase arsenal.
+Boss Room implements the Netcode synchronization for these using custom Netcode for GameObjects messaging, which serves as a useful synchronization primitive in the codebase arsenal.